 Simon soon arrives afterwards and faces the Vampire.
 He too is no match for him and is easily overpowered.
 In the fight he rips off a railing from the side of the castle and hurls it into Dracula’s stomach.

 This obviously can not kill a Vampire and Dracula merely pulls it out.
 However as he lifts it to throw it into Simon, lightening strikes it.
 Dracula’s whole body goes up in flames.
 He thrashes around in agony before tumbling over the side of the building in a flaming mass to his death, bringing his reign of terror to an end.

 Scars of Dracula suffers from many budgetary problems that make certain scenes sadly seem somewhat laughable.

-There’s the famous knife wobbling as Dracula stabs Tania, the awful fake looking bats, the obvious stunt double wearing a mask when Dracula is on fire.
-Sadly in comparison to the movies both before and after it in the series it really looks shoddy and badly put together.
+There’s the famous knife wobbling as Dracula stabs Tania, the awful fake looking bats, and the obvious stunt double wearing a mask when Dracula is on fire.
+Sadly in comparison to the movies both before and after it in the series, it really looks shoddy and badly put together.

 Still in spite of these faults I think this truly is a fantastic Vampire film that actually helps to rectify some of the problems of the last two entries in the series.

 To start with Christopher Lee is given far more to do than in any other sequel save possibly Dracula Has Risen From The Grave.
 Added to that he is able to inject more elements from Stokes novel into the character too.
 We see the Count act as an icy, charming, suave host who lures his victims into a false sense of security.
 There is also a scene where he climbs the walls of his castle like a spider that is taken straight from the novel as well.